gs1-germany-innolab/block4log-concept-development/epcisMessageSpecification.md

 |  | `destination` `type`:`location (CBV)` | See original event | Possibly corrected `SGLN` |
 | Other | `b4l:tradability` | See original event | Possibly corrected `true` or `false` |
 |  | `b4l:qualityLevel` | See original event | Possibly corrected `A`, `B`, or `C` |

-### Case 2: Indicate that event just did not occur
-TBD, if required

-### Comments
-* The above illustrative example pertains to V1.
-* The Error Declaration (V4) as well as the Corrective Event (V5) SHOULD be captured in one request.
-The Error Declaration Event looks identical to the original (i.e. incorrect) event, except for the additional Error Declaration Element reversing its semantics.
-Further, it also accommodates a forward link to the Corrective Event.
-For more information, see EPCIS v.
-1.2, section 7.4.1.2.

 ## Legend/explanation
 * owning_party: actual exchange parties (in open pool system systems the actual owner, in closed pool systems the 'lessee')